Robbepop/prophet/README.md

 A simple neural net implementation written in Rust with a focus on cache-efficiency and sequential performance.

+Currently only supports supervised learning with fully connected layers.

 Take a look into the [documentation](https://docs.rs/prophet) to get to know how to use it!

 Link to [crates.io](https://crates.io/crates/prophet).